A hall-of-fame recipe from Mekamahao! The combo of mayo and ponzu gives it such a refreshing flavor — you'll keep going back for more♪

 - 2

-Add about 1/2 tsp salt and 1 tbsp water, then gently massage for about 5 minutes to salt-cure the vegetables.
+Add about 1/2 tsp salt and about 1 tbsp water, lightly massage the vegetables, and let them sit for about 5 minutes to draw out excess moisture.

 - 3